-Experts agree that the citizenship question on the census would enable states to decide to draw districts based on voting eligible versus total population and potentially return this issue to the Supreme Court.
-We can assume that a a redistricting plan executed according to eligible voters would favor rural regions within states, where there are smaller populations of foreign born residents than urban areas.
+Experts agree that the citizenship question on the census would enable states to decide to draw districts based on voting-eligible versus total population and potentially return this issue to the Supreme Court.
+We can assume that a redistricting plan executed according to eligible voters would favor rural regions within states, where there are smaller populations of foreign-born residents than urban areas.

 Thus the issue with the census citizenship question is double-edged.
 If non-citizens are deterred from responding it will impact the allocation of congressional seats.
 If non-citizens are not deterred and do respond, it could potentially impact the way the districts are drawn.
 Historically, the Supreme Court tried to punt on redistricting issues under the political question doctrine, and when you get down into the weeds on the issue it’s easy to see why.